 Our Standards of Conduct policy describes the conduct expected of all our employees, and promotes integrity, respect, confidentiality, public responsibility, cultural competence and disclosure of wrongdoing as our core principles.
-The Standards of Conduct also assures the public that Legal Aid BC employees fulfill their duties honestly and impartially.
+The Standards of Conduct also assure the public that Legal Aid BC employees fulfill their duties honestly and impartially.
 To learn more, read the Standards of Conduct.

 Legal aid clients are among the province’s most vulnerable and marginalized citizens.
 Our clients don't have the financial resources — or frequently the educational, social, or health resources — to effectively access the justice system when their families, freedom, or safety are at risk.

 We strive to engage our clients in finding solutions to their legal problems.
 By taking an integrated approach, legal aid services can help clients prevent future legal issues and increase their ability to positively contribute to society.

 In addition to the Ministry of Justice and our clients, stakeholders include our non-government funders — the Law Foundation and the Notary Foundation — our local agents and community partners, lawyers who deliver legal aid services and the organizations that represent them, such as the Canadian Bar Association (BC Branch) and the Trial Lawyers Association of BC, and the judiciary.
 Other important stakeholders include public legal education and information service providers, social service agencies, community agencies, and advocates that provide support to our clients.